top of page

 Qu: Can you travel to me for my treatment?

 If you are able to travel to & from the practice by taxi or private transport, this will be more economical than having a clinic-based therapist travelling to you.
-However, if necessary for those with post-surgical mobility issues or for Oncology Massage clients too unwell to travel, appointments within a short travel time of my practice can be arranged following my provision of & your acceptance of an off-site treatment quote.
-Please understand that accepting off-site work means I necessarily loose work at my practice which is typically fully booked, and so in order to travel to your home, I must charge for all the time I spend offsite at a rate which covers loss of earnings at my practice.
+However, if necessary for those with post-surgical mobility issues or for Oncology / Post Operative clients too unwell to travel, appointments within a short travel time of my practice can be arranged following provision & your acceptance of an off-site treatment quote.
+Please understand that in order to travel to your home, I must charge for all the time I spend preparing for and travelling offsite at a rate which covers the loss of earnings normally made at my practice during that additional time.

-To detail this further, this is how my off-site quotes are calculated:
+To detail this further, this is how off-site quotes are calculated:

 The treatment fee...